ungnomned/semi-auto_hasher/README.md

 verifying hashes mostly by eliminating the manual work of comparing them with your eyes.

 simply enter:
-# the path of the item you want to generate a hash for.
+The path of the item you want to generate a hash for, The type of hash you want to generate,
-# the type of hash you want to generate.
+ The trusted hash you obtained from the website you downloaded from
-# the trusted hash you obtained from the website you downloaded from.
+#
 The program will generate a hash and compare it to the one you pasted in and then send either a green light for hashes that match or red light for hashes that don't.

 #INSTRUCTIONS (Windows Only)